quintagroup/quintagroup.theme.sunrain/quintagroup/theme/sunrain/README.txt

   Static Stylish portlets include special styling for links (e.g. 'More...' link).
 To enable it - select a piece of text and set 'Link Item' style for it (Styles drop-down menu on TinyMCE toolbar).

-* SunRain theme has 'subscribe' viewlet integrated, that adds two actions 'Send this' and 'RSS'.
+* SunRain theme has 'subscribe' viewlet integrated, that adds 4 actions 'Share on Twitter', 'Share on Facebook', 'Send this' and 'Subscribe to RSS'.

 * Slogan.
 SunRain Theme uses customizable slogan.
 To change portal slogan go to ZMI, open 'Properties' tab and type in your new slogan into 'description' field.
 Save changes.